How to Apply for a Yosemite Wedding Permit: Step-by-Step (Updated for 2026)

 Step 4: Specify the Ceremony Location

-Yosemite is full of stunning ceremony locations like Glacier Point, Taft Point, Swinging Bridge, Sentinel Beach, Lower Yosemite Falls, Tenaya Lake, etc, however If you’re planning on having more than 11 guest, unfortunately (not really unfortunately because honestly any location in yosemite is jaw-dropping) you’ll be limited to certain location.
+Yosemite is full of stunning ceremony locations like Glacier Point, Taft Point, Swinging Bridge, Sentinel Beach, Lower Yosemite Falls, Tenaya Lake, etc, however If you’re planning on having more than 11 guest, unfortunately (not really unfortunately because honestly any location in Yosemite is jaw-dropping) you’ll be limited to certain location.

 Click here to view a list of where you can elope!